drhsqlite/pikchr/doc/userman.md

 ~~~~

 If you need aligned text on an arrow that goes from right to left,
-and you want the text to appear rightside up, then actually draw
+and you do not want the text to be rendered upside-down, draw
-the arrow from left to right and include the "**&lt;-**" attribute
+the arrow from left to right and include the "`<-`" attribute
-so that the arrowhead is at the beginning rather than at the end.
+so that the arrowhead is at the beginning rather than at the end:
-For example:

 ~~~~ pikchr indent toggle
   circle "C1" fit